 - Add the egg and vanilla.
 Beat well until creamy and well mixed.

 - Add the flour and the salt.
-Beat until just combined.
+Mix until a dough forms.

 - Divide dough in half and form two disks.